 Channing Bête Has as their mission: to strengthen individuals, families, and communities by reinforcing healthy behaviors and commitment to positive social values.

 - Bullying and Violence Prevention Resources

 - PATHS® (Promoting Alternative THinking Strategies) Program

 Cable in the Classroom: A wide variety of cable TV programs, websites, and interactive multimedia is helping to spark imaginations, inspire creativity, and engage learners.
-And it’s all free, courtesy of the cable industry!
+It is free, courtesy of the cable industry.